Here you'll find some of our most frequently encountered problems and recommended resolutions.

 (Likewise for rescomp2)

-First, please ensure that you are connected to a University of Oxford VPN - either the University VPn or a departmental VPN.
-If you continue to see the same message when attempting to connect with VPN active, then your IP address has been temporarily blocked due to suspected malicious activity.
-This can happen e.g. if you enter the wrong password too many times.
+Your IP address has been temporarily blocked due to suspected malicious activity.
+This can happen e.g. if you or another user on the same IP address enter an incorrect password too many times.
 Please note that for blocking purposes, rescomp1 and rescomp2 are separate, so if you are blocked from one, you can still try the other.

 If the block remains after ten minutes and you still cannot login, please Google "what's my ip address" and then email email@example.com with the address that Google reports.
 It will be in the format of four numbers (0-127) separated by dots e.g. 110.82.10.03